Turning a large thrift store jar into a DIY Glass Trick or Treat Candy Jar.

 The jar, at one time, had a logo that you could still see on the inside.
 So get this…they recycled it and now it was being recycled AGAIN!
 How cool is that?

 Back home the stickers were removed and the phrase “The good stuff is in here.” was added.

 A ribbon (from a freebie pile) was attached and ….well that’s it!

-If you can’t find a random jar that was recycled and painted with chalkboard paint and had stickers on it that could be removed, don’t fret.
-You can still do this project with a regular jar:
+Now, if you can’t find a random jar that was recycled and painted with chalkboard paint and had stickers on it that could be removed, don’t fret.
+Really, you can still do this project with a regular jar: